DudeYarvie/JARViE_Home_Automation_Modem/README.md

-## JARViE Power Line Modem Demo Board
+## JARViE Power Line Modem Demo Boards
-The JARViE PLM Demo Board and Shield offers users a simple and low-cost entry point into learning about Smart Home technology.
-Couple this modem with a microcontroller to ommunicate with other devices or systems over AC or DC power lines.
-Applications include lighting control, home appliance control, and energy/heating control.
+The PLM Breakout Board and Shield are Arduino compatible, simple and low-cost solutions for creating a DIY IOT project or developing consumer product using power line telecommunications.

+Stack the shield on top of one of the many MCU development boards with the recognizable Arduino Shield footprint and you instantly have a ***smart*** node that communicates to appliances, lighting, garage doors and sensors over thousands of feet of home 120/240 AC or DC power lines with no other wires required (nodes receive power from the same wires they communicate over).
+Nodes can be accessed over the internet via web browsers and or C++/Python/MATLAB/LabVIEW applications.

+The breakout board does just that, it breaks out power line modem control and power signals to a connector.
+This provides flexibility to control PLM communications from something other than an Arduino.
+This PLM solution is also a cheaper, bear-bones alternate, to the shield because it does not possess the AC to DC converter.
+The board does not receive power from the same wires it communicates over.
+The DC power required by the breakout board components must be supplied seperate from the power lines used for communications.
+This board functions similar to the NXP OM13313-598 Demo Kit but it's a fraction of the price.

-The demo board highlights the NXP TDA5051A home automation modem.
-The TDA5051A is an amplitude shift key (ASK) power line modem that operates up to 1200 bits per second (bps) from a single +5VDC supply.
-The receiver portion of the modem employs automatic gain control (AGC) at its input and the transmitter has output power overload protection.
-An 8-bit A-to-D converter and a narrow digital filter follow the AGC stage in the receiver. **The TDA5051A power line modem application solution is compliant with US FCC (Federal Communication Commission), Industry Canada, Japan MPT, and European CENELEC EN50065-1 regulations for signaling in the 125 kHz to 140 kHz and the 95 kHz to 125 kHz frequency bands.**
+These power line modem solutions are compliant with US FCC (Federal Communication Commission), Industry Canada, Japan MPT, and European CENELEC EN50065-1 regulations for signaling in the 125 kHz to 140 kHz and the 95 kHz to 125 kHz frequency bands.

 ### **Breakout Board**
 ![jarvie_plm_annotated](https://raw.githubusercontent.com/DudeYarvie/JARVIE_TDA5051A_Arduino/master/Reference%20Docs/Pics/PLM_CCA_Annotated.jpg)